SkillsFundingAgency/dfc-servicetaxonomy-editor/README.md

 On subsequent launches, use the same admin url.
 (Again, this will become unnecessary.)

+#### Manually Configure Website

+If you use the provided recipe to initialise the site (as detailed above), there is no need to manually configure the site.
+This section is for informational purposes only.

-Currently, you'll need to enable some features.
+Firstly, you'll need to enable some features.
 Expand 'Configuration' and select 'Features'.
 Enable the following features
 * Neo4j Graph Sync (Graph category)
 * Workflows (Workflows category)